KXEG: History

 By the end of 2001, 1280 AM had become KXEG (previously on 1010), with Jess Spurgin as the general manager; religion was once again the core focus.
 In October 2005, the station was sold to Communicom Broadcasting for roughly $8.5 million.

 In 2013, a heavy debt load and the lingering effects of the recession pushed Communicom into bankruptcy, and the courts forced a sale.
 On May 30, 2014, a group led by Jacob J. Barker purchased KXEG in a sale overseen by the court.
 In 2017, Barker became the sole owner.
 Under his aegis, the station was rebranded “The Trumpet” to reflect its complete focus on Christian teaching using talk programming, paralleling the prophetic use of this instrument in the Bible.
 Barker operated the station until February 4, 2019, when the station abruptly shut down.
 A notification of suspension of operations was filed on March 5, 2019, with Barker citing loss of tower lease as reason for going silent.
 Sister station KFCS in Colorado Springs is still in operation, but previous management has taken over interim operations of that station.

 On January 7, 2020, Maricopa County Superior Court Judge Timothy J. Thomason ordered that the station be placed into receivership of media broker Stephen Sloan and tasked him with preserving the assets of the radio station, returning it to air before the license expired, and preparing it for sale.
 The station was returned to air under Special Temporary Authority using a long wire antenna from an alternate transmitter site on April 15, 2021, one day before the license was to expire.
-The STA allows the station to operate daytime hours only at a power of 625 watts.
-The current format is unknown and temporary in nature, intended to keep the station on the air long enough to maintain a valid license.
+The STA allowed the station to operate daytime hours only at a power of 625 watts.
+The STA was later modified to allow the station to operate at a daytime power of 50 watts and at its licensed nighttime power of 49 watts in 2022.
+On September 25, 2023, the station entered a local marketing agreement with Donald Brown and started simulcasting the Spanish-language station KNNR "Radio Xtasis" from Sparks, Nevada (co-owned by Brown) over the KXEG airwaves.

+In July 2024, Donald Brown (under the corporate name KXEG AM LLC) purchased KXEG and K241CS out of receivership, and continued to simulcast KNNR.
+In September of that year, KXEG soft-launched the MeTV Music format (originating from WRME-LD in Chicago) on the station.
+KXEG also started airing The TJ Show from United Stations Radio Networks in morning drive.
+In October, after only one month, KXEG dropped the MeTV Music affiliation with no official notice or explanation given to its listeners, and temporarily switched back to simulcasting KNNR.
+After one week, the station then started broadcasting a mostly-automated '60s-'80s traditional Oldies format with limited voicetracked personalities, only branding with its call letters.
+The TJ Show and John Tesh's Intelligence For Your Life have been held over from the short-lived MeTV Music format.
+In November, the station adopted a new brand called "The Time Machine".